Ali-Flt/xray-tproxy/README.md

 A transparent proxy based on the Tproxy documentation in Project X [here](https://xtls.github.io/Xray-docs-next/en/document/level-2/tproxy.html).

 # How to use
-1. Install dependencies: (Make sure xray is available in /usr/bin/)
+1. Install dependencies:

-    `yay -S xray nftables iptables`
+- xray in `/usr/bin/xray`
+- nft (Netfliter) in `/usr/sbin/nft`
+- ip in `/usr/sbin/ip`

-2. Create `config.json` based on `config.json.example` and replace the first outbound connection with your own.
+3. Create `config.json` based on `config.json.example` and replace the first outbound connection with your own.
 Also make sure to change all instances of your.domain.name, your_uuid, put.your.ipv4.address, ... elsewhere.
 You can export your outbound connection using xray clients such as [nekoray](https://github.com/MatsuriDayo/nekoray).
-3. Copy config.json to /etc/xray/:
+4. Copy config.json to /etc/xray/:

     `sudo mkdir /etc/xray/`